Books by Richard Sayce

 - The 1 tsp of sugar is optional.
 I suggest you taste the vindaloo after adding the tomato ketchup and vinegar before deciding if the sugar is desired.

-- I recommend you use a good quality vinegar.
+- I recommend you use a good quality vinegar in this BIR Vindaloo Curry Recipe.
 Some cheap brands can be very harsh.

 - Please visit the Misty Ricardo’s Curry Kitchen YouTube Channel for lots of Indian recipes.